sighupio/fury-kubernetes-ingress/README.md

 - HTTP status code used in redirects: `301`
 - Metrics are scraped by Prometheus every `10s`

-Additionally, the following Prometheus [alerts](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) are set up by default:
+Additionally, the following Prometheus [alerts][prometheus-alerts-page] are set up by default:

 | Parameter                           | Description                                                                                                                                         | Severity | Interval |
 | ----------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- | -------- | :------: |